 Compliance with SOX is monitored by the Internal Audit function.
-The outcome of SOX monitoring is reported to the Audit Committee and any control deficiencies identified at the Company are reported to Group management for consideration of the aggregate impact to the control framework of the Global group.
+The outcome of SOX monitoring is reported to senior management and any control deficiencies identified at the Company are reported to Group management for consideration of the aggregate impact to the control framework of the Global group.